VFPX/Win32API/samples/sample_463.md

 ## Comment:
 MSDN defines cryptographic service provider (CSP) as *an independent software module that actually performs cryptography algorithms for authentication, encoding, and encryption*.

-There is <a href="http://msdn.microsoft.com/library/default.asp?url=/library/en-us/fox7help/html/ffccryptoapi.asp">Crypto API Foundation Class</a> shipped with Microsoft Visual FoxPro.
-The code above does not relate to it.

 ***